tkdlabs/tkdlabs.github.io/content/posts/ai-mind-map/index.md

 ## Example

 Imagine a ~2h podcast of [Huberman Lab featuring Alex Honnold](https://www.hubermanlab.com/episode/how-to-set-and-achieve-massive-goals-alex-honnold).
 It would be cool to listen to it, but we don't always have the full 2 hours.
 I'll show how to use free AI tools to create a tree of logical parts you can expand with auto-generated notes for everything said on each specific topic.
-You can get it done in 5-6 minutes using your local GPU and Notebook.LM in amazing quality, or in 2-4 minutes using Notebook.LM internal transcription but to slightly worse subjective quality.
+You can get it done in 5-6 minutes using your local GPU and Notebook.LM in amazing quality, or in 2-4 minutes using Notebook.LM internal transcription but with worse quality.

 ## Required tools